 Finley Hill Today

 Finley Hill is the current site of Arby’s restaurant and is located across the street from the Bucyrus Community Hospital.

 In 2017, Bucyrus’s first official Arbor Day tree (a maple tree) was planted on the side of Finley Hill as a dual tribute to the city’s new “Tree City USA” designation as well as Johnny Appleseed’s special connection with Finley Hill.

 In celebration of both Johnny Appleseed’s and the Norton Family’s legacies, two certified, Johnny Appleseed clone apple saplings will be planted during a dedication ceremony in the future Norton Bicentennial Greenspace.

-The Norton Bicentennial Greenspace is located just a short distance south from Finley Hill.
+The new, Norton Bicentennial Greenspace will be located just a short distance south of Finley Hill.